We help Microsoft-centric enterprises fully adopt the cloud & adapt to new ways of working.

 SharePoint Management

-How to Configure an Asset Library for SharePoint
+How to Configure an Asset Library in SharePoint

 Using unlicensed or non-on brand imagery on your SharePoint sites can result in copyright and trademark violations – it can also send your marketing team bananas!

-In this article we’re going to look at how you can stay on-brand in your SharePoint Sites using Organisation Asset Libraries and something called a Content Delivery Network….
+In this article we’re going to look at how you can stay on-brand using Organisation Asset Libraries and something called a Content Delivery Network….

 Asset libraries have to be manually created and this article provides a step-by-step ‘how to’ guide.